 Current Management Practices & Policies

-This project will serve as a starting point for similar collaborations between the Megacities project and CARB, and will benefit both parties by demonstrating how emissions factors that they collect and study can be combined with spatial data for higher level analysis.
+This project will serve as a starting point for similar collaborations between the Megacities project and CARB, and will benefit both parties by demonstrating how emissions factors that they collect and study can be combined with spatial data for higher-level analysis.
 This project will also attempt to prove that these spatial maps can be a viable and accurate solution to their existing methods of analysis.

 Decision Support Tools & Benefits